 Stress testing and scenario planning for large portfolios

-Defining your scenarios
+Define your scenarios

 To effectively stress-test, you should build three distinct scenarios: a Base Case, a Downside Case, and a Stress Case.
 The Base Case represents your most likely outcome based on current trends.
 The Downside Case should model elevated vacancies and increased expenses, while the Stress Case should simulate a severe downturn with significant tenant volatility and interest rate spikes that could threaten your DSCR covenants.

-Key variables to test and strategic insights
+Key variables to test

 When running these models, test sensitive variables aggressively: assume vacancy rates of 15-20%, rent decreases of 5-10%, and interest rate increases of 100-300 basis points.
 The insights gained from this exercise will tell you exactly when you might need to draw on reserves or pause distributions.
 This level of preparation also builds credibility with lenders, demonstrating that you have a plan for maintaining solvency even in a "perfect storm" scenario.

-Types of tools for large portfolios
+Types of cash flow forecasting software available for large portfolios

 To validate your forecasts, you need to compare your numbers against industry standards.
 Experienced investors in the multi-family space typically target a Cash Flow Per Unit (CFPU) of $300–$500 monthly, with some high-performing portfolios reaching $800+.
 Achieving a Cash-on-Cash Return of 8-12% is a solid benchmark for good performance, while a Debt Service Coverage Ratio (DSCR) of 1.25-1.50 is generally considered healthy by lenders.